huyhoangle86/find_cheapest_operator/README.md

 --------------------
 In this code assignment I utilize the Trie algorithm (prefix tree) for storing the prefixes according with their rate.
 The reason I choosed Trie is because Tries are efficient for matching prefixes in strings, which is exactly what we need for telephone number prefixes.
 Each node in the trie will represent a digit of the prefix.
 The nodes will store the rate for the prefix ending at that node.

-Here I assume phone number is a legit one as in the excercise (+46-73-212345), the price per minute can goes to infinity that means can be very large price.
+Here I assume phone number is a legit one as in the exercise (+46-73-212345), the price per minute can goes to infinity that means can be very large price.

 **Inserting**: